zammad/zammad-admin-documentation/manage-text-modules.rst

     .. image:: images/manage/Zammad_Helpdesk_-_Text_modules-clone.jpg

   When cloning, text modules with all attributes are duplicated and can be edited later.

-  Import of users via CSV file
+  Import of text modules via CSV file
   ----------
   With the import action (since Zammad 2.5) you can download a sample CSV file and upload your own CSV file.